Anti-personnel mine

-Anti-personnel mines are a form of mine designed for use against humans, as opposed to anti-tank mines, which are designed for use against vehicles.
-Anti-personnel mines may be classified into blast mines or fragmentation mines; the latter may or may not be a bounding mine.
+An anti-personnel mine or anti-personnel landmine (APL) is a form of mine designed for use against humans, as opposed to an anti-tank mine, which target vehicles.
+APLs are classified into: blast mines and fragmentation mines; the latter may or may not be a bounding mine.

-The mines are often designed to injure, not kill, their victims to increase the logistical (mostly medical) support required by enemy forces that encounter them.
-Some types of anti-personnel mines can also damage the tracks on armoured vehicles or the tires of wheeled vehicles.
+APLs are often designed to injure and maim, not kill, their victims to overwhelm the logistical (mostly medical) support system of enemy forces that encounter them.
+Some types of APLs can also damage the tracks on armoured vehicles or the tires of wheeled vehicles.

-The International Campaign to Ban Landmines has sought to ban mines culminating in the 1997 Ottawa Treaty, although this treaty has not yet been accepted by over 30 countries.
+The International Campaign to Ban Landmines has sought to ban mines and destroy stockpile.
+For this purpose, it introduced in 1997 the Ottawa Treaty, which has not yet been accepted by over 30 states and has not guaranteed the protection of citizens against APLs planted by non-state armed groups.

 Use

 Anti-personnel mines are used in a similar manner to anti-tank mines, in static "mine fields" along national borders or in defense of strategic positions as described in greater detail in the land mine article.
 What makes them different from most anti-tank mines, however, is their smaller size, which enables large numbers to be simultaneously deployed over a large area.
 This process can be done manually, via dispensers on land vehicles, or from helicopters or aircraft.
 Alternatively, they can be dispensed by cargo-carrying artillery shells.

 Other uses specific to anti-personnel mines are where they are deployed on an ad hoc basis in the following situations: